KazaKago/FriedToast/README.md

 ## Usage

-The following is a sample to encrypt and decrypt text using RSA encryption.
+The following is a sample to show FriedToast.

 ### Kotlin